 Abstract-Fuzzy modeling has been extensively studied.
-It has been shown that fuzzy modeling using vector quantization (VQ) and steepest descent method (SDM) is effective in terms of the number of rules (parameters).
-In the methods, the initial parameters of fuzzy rules by using VQ with learning data firstly are determined, then the parameters are adjusted by using SDM.
-On the other hand, Neural Gas (NG) is known as a novel approach of VQ and NG with local linear mapping (LLM) has been applied to a time-series prediction problem.
+Among them, it has been shown that fuzzy modeling methods using vector quantization (VQ) and steepest descent method (SDM) are effective in terms of the number of rules (parameters).
+The methods firstly determine the initial parameter values of fuzzy rules by using VQ with learning data, and then tune the parameters by using SDM.
+On the other hand, Neural Gas (NG) is known as a novel approach of VQ and NG with local linear mappings (LLMs) has been applied to a time-series prediction problem.
 In the application, the predicted value in each of subregions is approximated by using a corresponding linear mapping.
-It has been demonstrated that, compared with RBF, NG with LLM is advantageous in terms of the accuracy and the number of rules.
-The idea of NG with LLM has been applied to fuzzy modeling with TS fuzzy model, and its effectiveness has been demonstrated.
+It has been demonstrated that, compared with Kmeans with RBF, NG with LLMs is advantageous in terms of the accuracy and the number of subregions.
+The idea of NG with LLMs has been applied to fuzzy modeling with TS fuzzy model, and its effectiveness has been demonstrated.
 However, the effectiveness of this approach has not been been confirmed for simpler fuzzy model such as simplified fuzzy model.
-In this paper, the method using NG with LLM to fuzzy modeling with simplified fuzzy inference model is proposed and the similar method using k-means instead of NG is also proposed.
-In the proposed methods, the initial parameters of fuzzy rules including the weights in the consequent part by using NG (k-means) are firstly defined, and then the parameters by using SDM are adjusted.
-The effectiveness of the proposed methods with simplified fuzzy modeling is demonstrated in numerical simulations of function approximation and classification problems.
+This paper proposes to apply the concept of NG with LLMs to fuzzy modeling with simplified fuzzy inference model.
+The proposed method firstly determines the initial parameter values of fuzzy rules including the weights in the consequent part by using NG and supervised learning, and then tunes the parameters by using SDM.
+The effectiveness of the proposed method with simplified fuzzy modeling is demonstrated in numerical simulations of function approximation and classification problems.

-Index Terms-Simplified Fuzzy Inference Model, Vector Quantization, Neural Gas, k-means, Local Linear Mapping
+Index Terms-Simplified Fuzzy Inference Model, Vector Quantization, Neural Gas, Local Linear Mapping

-I. Introduction
+I. INTRODUCTION